medic/superset-user-mangement/README.md

 # Usage

 It is recommended to run the application locally and test using a local Superset instance before working on the production instance.
+You can find instructions for installing and running Superset from their [Docs](https://superset.apache.org/docs/quickstart/)
 A REST API is available at `{{superset_url}}/swagger/v1`.
 To access the security endpoints that allow you to manage roles, add the following to your Superset config file `superset_config.py`: